 When Greer Garson won the Academy Award for Best Actress in 1943 for Mrs. Miniver, she set a Guinness World Record for "Longest Oscars Acceptance Speech" with a rant that clocked in at five and a half minutes.
-That’s more than twice as much time as Gwyneth Paltrow spent on her famously long speech after she nabbed the same award for Shakespeare in Love in 1999.
+That’s more than twice as much time as Gwyneth Paltrow spent on her notoriously longwinded speech after she nabbed the same award for Shakespeare in Love in 1999.

 Oscar producers imposed a 45-second time limit on speeches in 2010, but not every winner would have needed it.
-Here are 10 who thanked the Academy in 10 words or fewer.
+Some people thanked the Academy (or didn't) in 10 words or fewer.

 It took Alfred Hitchcock 20 seconds to make his way across the stage to accept the Irving G. Thalberg Memorial Award but only six seconds to offer his simple, “Thank you," before pausing and adding, "Very much indeed.”
 In true Hitchcock fashion, he effectively gave us all we needed without showing too much.

 2. Joe Pesci (1991) // Total Words: 5

 One gets the feeling that Joe Pesci had a lot more to say than, “It’s my privilege, thank you,” when he won Best Supporting Actor for Goodfellas, but no one wants to see one of cinema’s greatest tough guys cry.
 Now go home and get your f***ing shinebox.

 3. Patty Duke (1963) // Total Words: 2